 “In some remote corner of the universe, poured out and glittering in innumerable solar systems, there once was a star on which clever animals invented knowledge.
 That was the highest and most mendacious minute of ‘world history’ – yet only a minute.
 After nature had drawn a few breaths the star grew cold, and the clever animals had to die.”

 Fucking hell this last one took a while.
 But here we are at last ladies and gentlemen.
 Our pilgrimage into the lands of the Storygamers has reached its logical conclusion.
-It ends not with a whimper, not with a bang, but like the end of Hiroshi Hamasaki’s Tehxnolyze; in an apocalyptic 147-page crescendo of seemingly meaningless violence that leaves you feeling alienated and emotionally gutted.
+It ends not with a whimper, not with a bang, but like the end of Hiroshi Hamasaki’s Tehxnolyze; in an apocalyptic 147-page crescendo of seemingly meaningless violence that leaves you feeling empty, alienated and emotionally gutted.
 There is no God.
 Nothing can help you.
 Elfgames are meaningless.

-Where do I start.
+Where do I start?
 Even the fucking writers seem to feel sorry for this mess.
 There is a reason there are 4 years between this part and the last one and that reason is that whoever was wearing the golden strap-on at White Wolf at the time finally figured out that they had painted themselves into a corner.
-With a coterie of Elders having obtained the Sargon Fragment and on the verge of unlocking vast Occult power yet still not having defeated A SINGLE MAJOR ANTAGONIST of the Giovanni Clan, and figuring out that the already convoluted cocktail of three hundred powers per characters was going to bring the game to a grinding tortuous halt whenever even a single Subterfuge or Liguistic Legerdermain or Chicanery or whatever pretentious fucking synonym for BLUFF White Wolf uses it was either moving the game another 50 years and turning it into a particularly angsty version of Marvel’s Avengers By Night as rendered by water-damaged Amiga or flipping the table and declaring FUCK IT!
+With a coterie of Elders having obtained the Sargon Fragment and on the verge of unlocking vast Occult power yet still not having defeated A SINGLE MAJOR ANTAGONIST of the Giovanni Clan whilst simultaneously figuring out that the already convoluted cocktail of three hundred powers per characters was going to bring the game to a grinding tortuous halt whenever even a single Subterfuge or Liguistic Legerdermain or Chicanery or whatever pretentious fucking synonym for BLUFF White Wolf uses it was either moving the game another 50 years and turning it into a particularly angsty version of Marvel’s Avengers By Night as rendered by a water-damaged Amiga or flipping the table and declaring FUCK IT!
 DO OVER!

-And before I get into the actual gameplay part of the fucking game let begin by formally declaring that WHOEVER WAS IN CHARGE SHOULD BE EMBARASSED AT THE STUPIFYING LEVELS OF INCOMPETENCE ON DISPLAY IN THIS MODULE.
+And before I get into the actual gameplay part of the fucking game let begin by formally declaring that WHOEVER WAS IN CHARGE SHOULD BE EMBARRASSED AT THE STUPEFYING LEVELS OF INCOMPETENCE ON DISPLAY IN THIS MODULE.
 THE INTRODUCTION ALONE SERVES AS A GIGANTIC DICK-SHAPED BAT SIGNAL THAT ANYONE WHO TRUSTS YOUR COMPANY TO GET ANYTHING RIGHT IS A BRAIN-DAMAGED LUNATIC WITH PICKLED 9 YEAR OLD SPAM FOR A MIND.
 The fucking adventure even has the nerve to explain that the adventure came out so late after the first one that your characters have probably moved on by now or something ho hee ho hee haw.

 Fucking while I am on the subject, I took a tally on how many fucking books you would more or less Need to run this thing with all the bells and whistles attached.
 It’s shameless.
 So in order to do this beast justice they essentially expect you to get the Clanbook Giovanni, The Players Guide to the Sabbat (in case you plan to play Sabbat characters), Wraith the Oblivion (to make ANY fucking sense of all the wraiths/spiritworld shit in this adventure), Ghouls: Fatal Addiction for Ghoul PCs, The Vampire Storytellers Companion (for some extra starting talents) and Children of the Night as an optional source for many of the NPCs that make an appearance here.
 With all due respect to the many cold and hungry goth children that no doubt needed their starbucks and hot-topic apparel, fuck that shit.
 For the same money you can buy yourself a bottle of Jack Daniels and kilogram of Vicodins so you can kill yourself instead (a much less painful option).